Residential intervention and enforcement policy

 The Council has a statutory duty and powers to ensure adequate standards in HMOs are met and maintained.

 The Housing Act 2004 introduced a mandatory scheme to licence HMOs.
-The mandatory licensing scheme applies only to larger high-risk HMOs occupied by five or more people, comprising two or more households and there is sharing of a basic amenity (such as kitchen or bathroom).
+The mandatory licensing scheme applies only to larger high-risk HMOs occupied by 5 or more people, comprising two or more households and there is sharing of a basic amenity (such as kitchen or bathroom).

 The HMO licensing regime provides procedures to assess the fitness of a person to be a licence holder, potential management arrangements of the premises and suitability of the property for the number of occupants, including the provision of relevant and adequate equipment and facilities at the property.